 Even though dirt does not cause acne, taking care of the skin with good hygiene is important.
 The darkness of a blackhead is not dirt, but is due mostly to dried oil and shed skin cells in the openings of the hair follicles.
 Your teen should wash their face with a gentle, pH-balanced soap-free face wash and warm water twice a day.
-It's important not to wash too often as this may aggravate their acne.
+It's important not to wash too often as this may make their acne worse.
 Regular shampooing of your teen's hair is also a good idea, especially if their hair is oily and rests against their forehead.

+Some makeup can make acne worse.
 When buying makeup, make sure it's non-comedogenic or non-acnegenic.
 This means the cosmetic should not cause whiteheads or blackheads.
 Encourage your teen to remove makeup every night with face wash and water.

 Many non-prescription acne lotions and creams can help mild acne and are available over the counter at your local pharmacy.
 But, many of these products will make your teen's skin dry if they use them too often or if they use more than one of them at the same time (such as using an acne wash and an acne cream).
 If your teen uses these products, make sure they follow the instructions carefully.
 Using the wrong products can irritate your teen's skin and make their acne worse.
 Ask your pharmacist for advice on the best product to use.